Should I Have An X-ray Taken For An Ankle Sprain?

 - Bone tenderness along the distal 6cm of the posterior edge of the fibula or tip of the lateral malleolus

-- Bone tenderness at the base of the fifth metatarsal
+- Tenderness of the bone at the base of the fifth metatarsal

 - Bone tenderness at the navicular bone